-Comprehensive Examinations.
 A comprehensive examination, written, oral, or both, administered by the academic unit, is required in all professional master's programs that do not have a thesis or equivalent requirement.
 A comprehensive examination is optional in other programs.
 Students are not eligible to apply for the comprehensives equivalent until they have been regularly admitted, have filed an approved program of study, removed any deficiencies, and fulfilled any foreign language requirements.
-Students are required to register for at least one hour of credit that appears on the program of study or one hour of appropriate graduate-level credit (such as Continuing Registration 595 or 695) during the semester or summer session in which they take their comprehensive examination.
-Failure in the comprehensive examination is considered final unless the graduate academic advisor and the head of the academic unit recommend, and the associate vice provost for academic programs and graduate studies approves, a reexamination.
-Only one reexamination is permitted.
+Students are required to register for at least one hour of credit that appears on the program of study or one hour of appropriate graduate-level credit (such as Continuing Registration 595 or 695) during the semester or summer session in which they take their comprehensive examinations.
+Failure in the comprehensive examination is considered final unless the graduate academic advisor and the head of the academic unit recommend, and the associate vice provost for academic programs and graduate studies approves, a re-examination.
+Only one re-examination is permitted.
 A reexamination may be administered no sooner than three months and no later than one year from the date of the original examination.

+Graduation

-Graduation.
-A student is eligible for graduation when all course work is successfully completed, the Graduate Studies scholarship requirements have been met, and any required comprehensive examinations have been passed.
-Approval to take the examinations must be granted by the graduate academic advisor and confirmed by the head of the academic unit and the associate vice provost for academic programs and graduate studies.
+The student is eligible for graduation when all course work is successfully completed, the Graduate Studies scholarship requirements have been met, any required comprehensive examinations have been passed, and have been approved by the graduate academic advisor and accepted by the head of the academic unit and the associate vice provost for academic programs and graduate studies.

-Application for Graduation.
-Students should apply for graduation no later than the date specified in the university calendar; see "Division of Graduate Studies Calendar," page 21.
+Application for graduation.
+Students should apply for graduation no later than the date specified in the "University Calendar," see pages 3-4.
 All fees are payable at that time.
 Students applying for graduation after the deadline are required to pay a late fee.
 At the end of the semester in which they apply for graduation, students are officially notified of any requirements for their degree that they have not yet completed.
 Students who do not complete all degree requirements by their anticipated graduation date are required to pay a refiling fee.